hmbotelho/FIS_image_analysis/readme.md

-The image analysis pipeline implemented in Fiji/ImageJ is depicted in the scheme below:
+This section describes how to analyze the demonstration dataset with Fiji.
+The image analysis pipeline is depicted in the scheme below:

 <p align="center"><img src="./img/schemes/IJ_pipeline_266x1059.png"></p>

-This section describes how to perform the FIS image analysis with Fiji, using the [demonstration dataset](./demo_dataset/03-images_renamed/demoplate_01) as an example.

 The Fiji workflow comprises two scripts:
 * The **test** script is used to test single images and determine the analysis parameters for optimal segmentation.